michaellzc/michaellin.me/posts/backup-vault-with-raft-storage-on-kubernetes/index.md

 ### Wrapping Up

-Now you have all resources needed to deploy your own automated vault backup for Raft backend.
-You can either just run `kubectl apply -f *` or build your own Helm Chart and distribute on your own private chart repository.
+Now you have all resources needed to automate vault backup for Raft backend.
+You can either just run `kubectl apply -f *` or build your own Helm Chart and distribute on your private chart repository.

 [AppRole]: https://www.vaultproject.io/docs/auth/approle
 [Block Storage]: https://cloud.ibm.com/docs/vpc?topic=vpc-block-storage-about